Club Sol de América

 Club Sol de América is a Paraguayan sports club, mostly known for its football team.
-The club is located in Barrio Obrero, Paraguay, and it was founded in 1909.
-The stadium Sol de America uses for most of its first division games is located in the suburb city of Villa Elisa on the border of the capital city, Asunción.
+The club is located in Barrio Obrero, Asunción, and was founded in 1909.
+The stadium Sol de America uses for most of its games is located in the suburb city of Villa Elisa on the border of the capital city, Asunción.
 Sol de America have won the Paraguayan First Division title on two occasions, in 1986 and then again in 1991.
 They also have a strong basketball team and an athletics department.